max4766/demo_admin_spa__rechartsjs__react__mui/README.md

 ## About the source

-- `src/components/ContentReqAll.js` : when redirected to '/contentReqAll', shows search form and search result.

-since it's impossible to make a full packet to get the data from the server, added extra values in handleSearch function.

-uses `axios` to transfer and transmit data.

-there are a few more functions here related to setting the packet and the datagrid.

-- `src/components/Header.js` : source that stands for top and side navigation and it has functions for them.

-uses usenavigate to redirect.

-- `src/App.js` : when redirected it shows the element of route tag.

-- `src/setProxy.js` : this is required for CORS. since it gets data with proxy,

-the server enables you to get data from it.
+- `src/components/Header.js` : This is the part where Navigationbar compromises using MUI components.

+even if you click the items, it won't redirect to other pages yet it shows the name of what each icon stands for.

+- `src/components/Main.js` : Main page where MainBarChart.js and MainDatasheet.js contents are mingled up in MUI grid component.

+- `src/components/MainBarChart.js` : Barchart.
+Data is defined here.
+It doesn't get data from other servers.

+this shows how recharts UI looks like.

+- `src/components/MainDatasheet.js` : Datasheet.
+As a default, you can add items by click Add button in a combination with adjusting rows input.

+there is no option to save data here.

 ## Goal

-The goal of this project was `To set up route for redirection and proxy for data communication when using react`
+The goal of this project was `To swiftly ideate a concept with ready-made components with React and MUI`.

-Unlike Next.js, React doesn't provide you with ready-made features like auto route.

-ofc it takes more time and effort to make an ecosystem for these features so it might be inconvenient.

-It would be much more convenient if you use Next.js for this framework even provides SSR and DB connection as well.

-Yet, Using React is way more faster than MVC web development that uses vanilla HTML, CSS, Javascript.

-Also, you can seperate client and server side not even mentioning UI has no problems with blinking issues.
+this project has taken only less than an hour thought it takes a huge amount of time if you markup without framework and library.

 ## Learn More